Fellow-Consulting-AG/docapp-docs/docs/en/docbits/table-extraction/advanced-settings.md

 ![Advanced Settings](/_images/docbits/Table-Extraction/8-Advanced settings/Image_30_header_row_settings.png){ loading=lazy }

 Why is this needed?
-It might be that Docbits (DOC²) does not recognize the second line in the table header as header line.
+It might be that DocBits (DOC²) does not recognize the second line in the table header as header line.
 In this case, it incorrectly inserts it into the table as extracted value.
 This can be easily prevented with this function.

 <ins>Example before</ins>: